What is municipal aggregation?

 Are consultants advising my municipality on community aggregation, and if so, what fee(s) are they charging?

 Many communities obtain a consultant to seek out and negotiate power prices on behalf of residents.
 These consultants charge fees—taxpayer dollars—for their services.
-Make sure your municipality's consulting fees, if any, won't eat up the electric bill savings residents of your community may see.
+Make sure your municipality's consulting fees, if any, won't eat up your electric bill savings.

 Does my community plan to accept fees from the alternative supplier it chooses?